Passion (Peter Gabriel album): Overview

+I began listening to Peter’s music back in 1982-83 and I especially liked "Rhythm of the Heat" with its drums, and then "I Go Swimming" where the lyrics start quite ordinarily before taking off to reach a spiritual level – especially in the live version...
+I said I’d be interested in having him do the music for The Last Temptation of Christ because, for me, the rhythms he uses reflect the primitive and his vocals reflect the sublime – it’s as if the spirit and the flesh are together right there...
+Of course, he had to do it as a labour of love because there was hardly any money in it.
+Normally, he says, it takes two years to do 40 minutes of music, and this was two hours and 40 minutes, which he did in three months!

 To record the soundtrack for The Last Temptation of Christ, Gabriel used the resources of WOMAD, an organization he founded, to bring together musicians from the Middle East, Africa, Europe and South Asia.
 He worked with them to create music meant to enhance the mood of the film, but he also added a modern ambient musical touch to the original pieces, producing a musical work that has influenced many musicians.
 Passion introduced many listeners to such artists as Nusrat Fateh Ali Khan, Youssou N'Dour, L. Shankar, and Baaba Maal.
 N'Dour and Shankar had provided contributions to Gabriel's previous album, So (1986); Passion also features other musicians who had worked with Gabriel before, including David Rhodes, Manny Elias, David Bottrill, and Manu Katché.